AN IDEA OF IMPROVISATION AS ADAGIO FOR VIOLIN AND VIOLA

 hand drawn—

-to inscribe us so close
+to inscribe us close

 to a Trouble Clef

-that a silkening seems
+where a silkening seems

 to blend us into